juliflorezm/backend-videos-api/README.md

 # How to run application (development mode)

-before running it you need a local connection to mongodb, after that
+Before running it you need a local connection to mongodb, after that

 1. npm i
 2. npm run dev